sakuli/sakuli.github.io/content/docs/01_getting_started.md

 npx sakuli create project . my-sut
 {{< /highlight >}}

 This will create all necessary files and folders to start writing your first Sakuli test right away.
-With this you can skip the next section and directly start to [write your frist test](#write-your-first-test)
+With this, you can skip the next section and directly start to [write your first test](#write-your-first-test)

 ### Setup the Project manually